It seems like not a day goes by where I don’t get a question from someone that boils down to their email account having been hacked.

 - If you’re using WiFi hotspots, learn to use them safely.

-- Keep the operating system and other software on your machine up-to-date and run up-to-date
+- Keep the operating system and other software on your machine up to date, and run up-to-date anti-malware tools.

 - Learn to use the internet safely.

-- Consider multi-factor authentication where simply knowing the password is not enough to gain access.
-Most services do not support this, but for those that do (Gmail, for example), it’s worth considering.
+- Consider multi-factor authentication (in which simply knowing the password is not enough to gain access).
+More and more services are starting to support this, and for those that do (Gmail, for example), it’s worth using.

 And then follow those steps.

 The reality is that you and I are ultimately responsible for our own security.
-That means taking the time to learn and to set things up securely.
+That means taking the time to learn how to set things up securely.